Is It Safe To Use Eucalyptus Oil For Babies

 The many health benefits make us wonder why eucalyptus oil is not safe for babies.
 Read the below reasons to clear your doubts (5):

-• Even though a few eucalyptus species may not have much 1,8-cineole, they have other compounds which could be a concern for children.
+• Even though a few eucalyptus species may not have much 1,8-cineole, they have other compounds that could be a concern for children.

 • This oil is quite strong and has the potential to harm the delicate skin of babies and infants by causing burning sensations and irritation.